lifancao/CS231n/README.md

 ## CS231n: Convolutional Neural Networks for Visual Recognition

-Assignments for CS231n (Spring 2021)
+Assignments for CS231n in Spring 2021